 - Reset/change your passwords and PIN’s often.

 - Set different and complex passwords for each app or service.
-Ensure that these are not stored on a password manager app or on the phone itself.
+Ensure that these are not stored on a password manager app, browser password manager, or on the phone itself.

-- Never save your banking app username and password on your device in the contacts or notes.
+- Never save your banking app or internet banking username and password on your device in the contacts or notes.
 Never save your banking usernames or passwords.

 - Never autosave your banking app username and password on your device.